NeurotechBerkeley/brain-correlations/README.md

 more their brain is driven by a stimulus and not their internal thoughts.
 If it is driven by the stimulus, then brain signals across different sessions should be similar.

+### Data

+We collected some data in a real classroom.
+You can find it [here](https://drive.google.com/open?id=0B5ZCoyk1jxRMTTNwUUVWMUtkSHM).

 ### Setup

 First, install the libraries: